Real automation use cases for small businesses

 Manually copying data from emails, forms, or one app to another.
 Time-consuming and error-prone.

-Automatically capture data and sync it across your tools in real-time or on a schedule.
+Automatically capture data and sync it across your tools in real-time or on a schedule — zero manual input.

 Website Monitoring & Alerts

-Manually checking competitor prices, stock levels, or content changes on websites.
+Manually checking competitor prices, stock levels, or content changes across websites.

-Automated scraping that monitors pages and sends alerts when specific conditions are met.
+Automated scraping that monitors pages and fires alerts via email or Slack when conditions are met.

 Email & Notification Workflows

-Manually sending follow-ups, reminders, or status updates based on triggers.
+Manually sending follow-ups, reminders, or status updates based on triggers in other tools.

-Automated email sequences triggered by specific actions or conditions in your tools.
+Automated email sequences triggered by specific actions or conditions — no manual sending.

 Multi-Step Workflows